Quatlus/quatlus_blog/_posts/2018-07-02-welcome-to-jekyll.markdown

 date:   2018-07-02 17:47:59 +0200
 categories: jekyll update
 ---
 Initialized the first row of the LED Matrix with Mover Objects set to ‘On’.
-The Mover Class is adapted form Dan Shiffmans `Nature of Code` [Video][video1], but doen't use acceleration.
+The Mover Class is adapted form Dan Shiffmans `Nature of Code` [Video][video1], but doesn't use acceleration.
 Instead the velocity is set direcly by the value of the two potentiometers.
 The analogRead gives each Mover Object its own value and so after some time the row pattern dissolves to some random organic pattern.

 In the next test I will try to include acceleration.